Social Media

 However, they come with a high price tag.
 So, keep that in mind when planning your influencer marketing strategy.

-Types of Influencers – Based on Profession and Skills
+Types of Influencers – Based on Niche and Industry

 Here are the popular types of influencers based on their profession or skills that you can use for your influencer marketing campaign.